microsoft/codetour/README.md

 <img width="800px" src="https://user-images.githubusercontent.com/116461/76705627-b96cc280-669e-11ea-982a-d754c4f001aa.gif" />

 If you need to tweak the selection that's associated with a step, simply edit the step, reset the selection and then save it.
+Furthermore, if you want to create a step from a selection, simply highlight a span a code, right-click the editor and select `Add CodeTour Step`.

 ### Re-arranging steps